How to Apply

 Submit Application FeeAll applicants must submit a non-refundable $25 application fee or submit a fee waiver.
 If the fee will present a financial hardship for you and your family, you may be eligible for a waiver of the application fee.
 Ask your guidance counselor to submit a Fee Waiver Request (we accept the NACAC and College Board Fee Waiver request forms).

-Request Test Scores (Optional)Arrange to have official SAT or ACT test results sent to Cal Lutheran before the deadline, or you can apply Test-Optional.
+Standardized Test Scores (Optional)California Lutheran University is Test Optional (view our official policy for more details).
 If you choose to apply without SAT or ACT please complete all "Supplemental Questions" on the Common Application.
-You will also be contacted to schedule an interview with an admission counselor.
+Test-optional applicants may be contacted to schedule an interview with an admission counselor.

 English ProficiencyInternational students must submit proof of English proficiency.
-This can be demonstrated by taking the TOEFL, IELTS or PTE examinations.
-Additionally the English proficiency requirement is waived for students who transfer from a US Community College, or complete Level 112 at any ELS Language Center.
+This can be demonstrated by taking the Duolingo English Test, TOEFL, IELTS or PTE examinations.
+Additionally the English proficiency requirement is waived for students who transfer from a US Community College, or complete an approved intensive English language program, including ELS Level 112 at any ELS Language Center.

 TranscriptsOfficial high school transcripts must be sent to us directly from schools you have attended through.
 Your high school counselor may submit these via online services such as Docufide, Naviance, and The Common Application, or mail in a physical copy to the Office of Undergraduate Admission.